arlukin/arlukin.github.io/posts/linux/_posts/2011-02-22-linux-mini-guide.md

 If the kernel is damaged, or as in my case you like to move a hard drive from an intel to an amd computer.
 You need to rebuild/reinstall the kernel.
     boot the centos installation cd/dvd
-    Type “linux rescue” in the boot menu
+    Type "linux rescue” in the boot menu
     Click next, next, next (connect to the network) When in the shell type
     chroot /mnt/sysimage